Emigre/dotfiles/README.md

 - Uncheck 'Navigation Bar', 'Status Bar', 'Toolbar', etc. in View
 - Assign cmd + 0 to Preferences > Keymap > Other > Terminal
 - In Preferences > Editor > File Types 'Ignore files and folders' add .idea, target and \*.iml
+- In Preferences > Editor > General
+  - Check 'Use soft wraps in editor'
 - In Preferences > Editor > General > Appearance
   - Uncheck 'Show right margin'
   - Check 'Show whitespaces' if you want to show tabs vs spaces